Nexen reports loss ahead of CNOOC takeover

-CALGARY, Alberta (Reuters) - Nexen Inc NXY.TO, whose $15.1 billion takeover by China’s CNOOC Ltd is set to close this week, reported a fourth-quarter net loss on Monday as expectations for extended weakness in the North American natural gas market led to a multimillion-dollar asset impairment charge.
+CALGARY, Alberta, Feb 25 (Reuters) - Nexen Inc, whose $15.1 billion takeover by China’s CNOOC Ltd is set to close this week, reported a fourth-quarter net loss on Monday as expectations for extended weakness in the North American natural gas market led to a multimillion-dollar asset impairment charge.

 CNOOC’s takeover of Nexen gives it a portfolio of oil sands assets in Canada and other energy holdings around the world.
 The deal forced Ottawa to develop policies to balance increased investment by foreign state-owned companies with the desire to keep control of strategic oil sands reserves in Canada.